What Can Someone Do With Your ID?

 Your driver’s license is a valuable asset to people who’ve had their licenses suspended or revoked due to DUIs or DWIs.

 Criminals with outstanding warrants can also buy stolen driver’s licenses to assume a new identity.
-You'd be shocked at how cheap stolen identity information costs on the Dark Web.
-Stolen driver’s licenses on the Dark Web can be sold as cheaply as $20.
+You'd be shocked at how low-priced stolen identity information is on the Dark Web.
+Pilfered driver’s license numbers on the Dark Web go for al low as $70.

 Driver’s license fraud specifically occurs when someone uses counterfeit identity documents or another person’s identity to obtain a legitimate driver’s license or ID card.